se-edu/learningresources/contents/javascript/Javascript-framework-React.md

 React abstracts away the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction) from you, giving you a simpler programming model and better performance.
 It can also [render on the server using Node](https://alligator.io/react/server-side-rendering/), and it can power native mobile applications using [React Native](https://facebook.github.io/react-native/).

-### Why React?
+### Why use React?

-React allows developers to create large web applications which can change data, without reloading the page.
+React allows developers to create interactive web applications where data in specific parts of a page can be changed without reloading the entire page.
 The main purpose of React is to be fast, scalable, and simple.
 Some of its benefits are described in detail below.

 #### React is Declarative